GluuFederation/docs-gg-prod/3.1.3.1/source/plugin/api.md

 #### Create an OAuth credential

+!!!
+Note
+    Consumer creation only registers the client in oxd.
+It will generate an [application](#application-creation-in-oxd) when you make a token request.
+    `UMA-RS` addition registers the client and resources, so it will create 2 applications.
+    If you leave `oxd_id` blank during `gluu-oauth2-client-auth` addition, it will register the client in oxd and generate an application in the oxd-ecommerce platform when the plugin uses it for token introspection.

 This process registers an OpenId client with oxd which helps you get tokens and authenticate the token.
 The plugin behaves as per selected mode.
 There are three modes.

 | Mode | DESCRIPTION |